fenglixa/pipeline-logs-s3/README.md

 > Advantage:
 > 1. Lightweight: only an 64.7MB docker image is used.
-> 2. server-side enable: secrity controlled by RBAC from server side.
+> 2. server-side-enable: secrity controlled by RBAC from server side.
-> 3. Easy to use: user could provide your S3 info, and apply yaml file to your cluster, then everything is OK.
+> 3. Easy to use: user just need to provide your S3 info, and apply yaml file to your cluster, then everything is OK.

 ## How to use it